11 Pros And Cons Of Waist Trainers

-Professor of Fitness at the California State University – Long Beach, Dr. Jan Schroeder, explains, "Corsets do not cause you to permanently lose fat in the midsection; they cause a redistribution of the fats and organs in the trunk to give you an hourglass shape”.
-So if you are planning to use waist trainers to help you lose weight, reconsider your decision.
+Professor of Fitness at the California State University – Long Beach, Dr. Jan Schroeder, explains, "Corsets do not cause you to lose fat in the midsection permanently; they cause a redistribution of the fats and organs in the trunk to give you an hourglass shape."

 Improves Posture and Confidence

-When you wear a waist trainer, you will maintain a good posture while standing and sitting.
-This is because the metal bones in the waist trainers make it impossible for you to slouch.
-It improves your posture by providing the necessary support to your back.
+Waist trainers help you maintain proper posture while standing and sitting because the metal bones in waist trainers make it impossible for you to slouch.
+They improve your position by providing the necessary support to your back.

 Postpartum Waist Tightening